 Ajay Kumar Morya received his B.S. degree in Electrical Engineering from the NIT Warangal, India in 2011 and his M.S. degree from IIT Bombay, India in 2013.
 His M.S. thesis title was Modulation and control of cascaded H-bridge multilevel converter for grid integration of large scale photovoltaic power plants.
 After his M.S., he worked for Robert Bosch, India for a year.Since Fall 2014 he is working on his PhD at Texas A&M University.
 His research interests include SiC converters for Electric Drives, Applications of wide bandgap devices, EMC issues in power converters, electric and hybrid vehicles and power electronics for renewable energy applications

 Farid Naghavi received the Bachelor of Science in Electrical Engineering from Sharif University of Technology.
 He joined EMPE lab in May 2016.
 His Research interests are Power Electronics, Motor Drives and Electric Vehicles.
 He was a design engineer intern at SynQor, Inc. in summer 2017.

 Amir Negahdari received his B.Sc. degree in Electrical Engineering from Sharif University of Technology, Tehran, Iran, in 2014.
-He joined the EMPE lab on fall 2014 where he started working on his PhD thesis.
-His research interests and projects are mainly about analysis, design, optimization and drive of electric machines with emphasis on SynRM, PMaSynRM, induction and hybrid motors, power system protection schemes and electric machine’s fault diognosis and design and control of power electronics converters.
+He joined the EMPE lab on fall 2014 where he obtained his Master’s degree in May 2017 and is currently continuing as a PhD candidate.
+His research interests and projects are mainly about analysis, design, optimization, drive and condition monitoring of electric machines and power electronics converters.